edm00se/awesome-board-games/readme.md

 ### [Forbidden Sky](https://boardgamegeek.com/boardgame/245271/forbidden-sky)

 > Soar to dizzying heights in the electrifying cooperative adventure.
 Work as a team to explore a mysterious platform that floats at the center of a savage storm.
 Connect a circuit of cables to launch a secret rocket — all before you are struck by lightning or blown off to the depths below.
 It's a high-wire act that will test your team's capacity for courage and cooperation.
-One false step and you all could be grounded.This latest installment in the Forbidden that game series takes you to new heights with several novel challenges, including collectively planning a terrain using only limited information and constructing a real electrical circuit.
+One false step and you all could be grounded.
+This latest installment in the Forbidden game series takes you to new heights with several novel challenges, including collectively planning a terrain using only limited information and constructing a real electrical circuit.

 ![Forbidden Sky image](https://cf.geekdo-images.com/itemrep/img/zu-kq_Fnq8twvfhPG5PevtT4z5E=/fit-in/246x300/filters:strip_icc()/pic4177924.jpg)